Diversity and Inclusion at Reynolds

 Mike Verdú, Director of Facilities Management and Planning

-Hong Wu, Director, Library and Information Services
+Hong Wu, Director, Library, Information Services and Academic Support

 How the RDIC will address the Chancellor's themes for Diversity and Inclusion: